jesusrafaelchris/SwiftUI/Week 5.md

 }
 ```

-Much more readable than before!
+Much more readable than before, but could do with some further refinement!

 ---